pawel54321/Space-Invaders-Clone/README.md

 Key "Space" - Shooting

 # Implementations of additional functions:
-* Is possible change live to enemies (default value two shooting to die)
+* Ability to change the number of lives for enemies (default value is two shots for death)
-* Is possible change number of simultaneous shooting for player (default value four)
+* Ability to change the number of simultaneous shots for the player (default value four)
-* Is possible change number of simultaneous shooting for enemies (default one)
+* Ability to change the number of simultaneous shots for enemies (default value one)

 ![Gameplay](https://raw.githubusercontent.com/pawel54321/Space-Invaders-Clone/main/Screen_1.jpg)
 ![Gameplay_2](https://raw.githubusercontent.com/pawel54321/Space-Invaders-Clone/main/Screen_2.jpg)